 Alfresco summer theater in New York may not offer the most idyllic working conditions for a performer, but try telling that to Lily Rabe.
 The still young but exceedingly accomplished leading lady has returned for her second Shakespeare in the Park tour of duty in three years—this time venturing into a Forest of Arden set in the 1840s South as lovelorn Rosalind in As You Like It.
 Public Theater chief Oskar Eustis and director Daniel Sullivan were so taken with Rabe’s Portia in The Merchant of Venice two summers ago, they offered her the role during the closing-night party.

-RECOMMENDED: All Shakespeare in the Park stories
+RECOMMENDED: Complete guide to Shakespeare in the Park

 Rabe is a bundle of composed energy about playing Shakespeare’s ultra-witty heroine, who drives his dark comedy concerning the transformative power of love.
 “I’ve talked to people who’ve done productions of this play, and they all say, ‘It was one of the most joyful experiences of my life,’ ” she observes at a Gramercy Park coffeehouse one Sunday afternoon.
 “There’s a lot of darkness in the play, and then there’s tremendous, tremendous joy.
 Deep, deep, deep romantic love and heartbreak always exist simultaneously.
 And when you are madly, madly, madly, deeply in love—you’re heartbroken at the very same moment.”